PROJECT: Rio Tinto iron ore mine | Australia

 Providing power to mining operations presents some unique challenges:

-– space at mining sites is often at a premium (a particular problem as transformers traditionally must be installed at a minimum distance from neighboring buildings and need to be blast and fire proof).
+• space at mining sites is often at a premium (transformers traditionally must be installed at a minimum distance from neighboring buildings and need to be blast and fire proof).

-– usually, transformers have been filled with potentially flammable mineral oil as an insulator.
-But should that mineral oil ignite, the resulting transformer fire will be notoriously unforgiving, causing massive damage in a short space of time and disrupting vital power supplies.
+• transformers have been filled with potentially flammable mineral oil as an insulator.
+Should mineral oil ignite, the fire will be notoriously unforgiving, causing massive damage in a short space of time and disrupting vital power supplies.

-– fire suppression equipment (and/or civil works) to mitigate the risk (in mines, tons and tons of poured concrete) can run into the millions of dollars and add a significant amount of space to the installation footprint.
+• fire suppression equipment (and/or civil works) to mitigate the risk can run into the millions of dollars and add a significant amount of space to the installation footprint.

 These challenges were overcome by Rio Tinto adopting the proven technology of ester transformer fluids over mineral oil.
 Engineers working on the Koodaideri project specified the use of MIDEL 7131 – a synthetic ester transformer fluid which is fire safe up to 316˚C; a vast improvement on mineral oil’s fire point of 170˚C. Consequently, the mine’s transformers don’t require fire walls and allow for simplified bunding.
 As an added bonus, MIDEL 7131 is environmentally friendly, as it is readily biodegradable.
 These benefits apply to installations whether above or below ground.

 [ RESULT ]